ystefanov6/bitbuffet-clients/README.md

 ## 🚀 What is BitBuffet?

 BitBuffet is a powerful API that allows you to extract structured data from any web page using AI.
-Simply provide a URL and define your desired data structure using schemas (Zod for TypeScript/JavaScript, Pydantic for Python), and BitBuffet will intelligently extract the relevant information in the format you need.
+Simply provide a URL and define your desired data structure using schemas (Zod for TypeScript/JavaScript, Pydantic for Python), and BitBuffet will intelligently extract the relevant information in the exact format you need.

 ### Key Features